Self Management Tips

 Having a fear of conflict doesn’t make you weak.
 On the contrary, almost everyone would rather avoid conflict than deal with it head-on.
 Conflict is uncomfortable by nature, even when necessary for the greater good.

-Fear of conflict can stem from many roots.
-For one, we worry that we will fracture our relationship with the other person if we confront them.
-Therefore, leaders must maintain a strong relationship with their direct reports to make the workweek go smoothly and ensure that tasks are completed without miscommunications, which is a valid fear.
+The fear of conflict can have many roots.
+For one, we worry that confronting someone will fracture our relationship.
+Therefore, leaders must maintain strong relationships with their direct reports to ensure that the workweek goes smoothly and that tasks are completed without miscommunication, which is a valid fear.

 For some, it’s more about wanting to be liked by others.
 For example, most people would probably wish their coworkers would like them.
 However, when the desire to be liked prevents you from giving honest feedback to a direct report, it becomes a problem.